Graphic Design, Bachelor of Fine Arts

 Our program connects students to internships with high-profile, Fortune 1000 corporations ranging from advertising companies to computer design firms.
 The Department of Art and Design in St. John’s College of Liberal Arts and Sciences has attained the prestigious National Association of Schools of Art and Design (NASAD) accreditation, held by selective art schools nationwide.

 For more information about program requirements and assistance with portfolios, please contact the department chair:

 Belenna M. Lauto

-Chairperson, Department of Art and Design
+Chair, Art and Design

 Global Approach to Education

-Each of our BFA programs avail the student the option of either a Thesis or Internship during their senior year as the culmination of their degree.
-Thesis students work closely with their chosen faculty advisor in order to embark upon and complete a body of work so as to present to galleries or use as part of their portfolio for future MFA program applications.
-Internships are individually arranged according to the student’s interests, strengths, and career objectives.
-Since we are located just 20 minutes from New York City, and have established a strong network of affiliates and alumni, who now hold impressive positions within the art world, the internship opportunities our students have to select from our quite extensive.
-Our programs benefit from 50 years of experience and educational excellence in the visual arts.
+You will have the option of either completing a thesis or internship during your senior year as a culmination of your BFA degree.
+If you elect the thesis option, you will work closely with your chosen faculty advisor on a body of work to present to galleries or use as your portfolio for MFA program applications.
+If you choose to do an internship, you will be placed according to your interests, strengths, and career objectives.
+Since we are located just 20 minutes from New York City, and have established a strong network of affiliates and alumni in the art world, your selection of internship opportunities is prestigious and extensive.
+All of our students and alumni benefit from our more than 50 years of experience and educational excellence in the visual arts.